slaclab/sdf-docs/reference.md

 ###  How can I request GPUs?

-You can use the `--gpus` to specify gpus for your jobs: Using a number will request the number of any gpu that is available (what you get depends upon what your Account/Association is and what is available when you request it).
-You can also specify the type of gpus by prefixing the number with the model name. eg
+You can use the `--gpus` to specify gpus for your jobs: Using a number will request the number of any gpu that is available on the parition that yo choose.
+The type of gpu you get will depend upon the partition (cluster) that you request.

 ```
 # request single gpu
-srun -A shared -p shared -n 1 --gpus 1 --pty /bin/bash
+srun -A <account name> -p ampere -n 1 --gpus 1 --pty /bin/bash

-# request a gtx 1080 gpu
-srun -A shared -p shared -n 1 --gpus geforce_gtx_1080_ti:1 --pty /bin/bash

-# request a gtx 2080 gpu
-srun -A shared -p shared -n 1 --gpus geforce_rtx_2080_ti:1 --pty /bin/bash

-# request a v100 gpu
-srun -A shared -p shared -n 1 --gpus v100:1 --pty /bin/bash
 ```

 ### How can I see what GPUs are available?